Asymptotic estimates for unimodular multilinear forms with small norms on sequence spaces: Kahane--Salem--Zygmund inequality revisited

 where the following notation was used: $z=(z^1,\dots,z^d) \in \overline{B}_{p_1}^{n_1} \times \cdots \times \overline{B}_{p_d}^{n_d}$; $z_\mathbf{j}$ is a shorthand for the monomial $z^1_{j_1}\cdots z^d_{j_d}$; $t$ lies in the interval $I := \left[0,1\right]$; a prime symbol `` $^{\prime }$'' on a sum or product means that it is restricted to $d$-tuples of integers that are arranged in non-decreasing order; $\mathbf{j} \sim \mathbf{k}$ indicates that the $d$-tuples $\mathbf{j}$ and $\mathbf{k}$ are permutations of each other; and for each $d$-tuple of positive integers $\mathbf{k}:=(k_1,\dots,k_d)$ in non-decreasing order, we choose a different Rademacher function $r_\mathbf{k}$.

-Let $\lambda$ be an arbitrary positive number (which value we will specify after in terms of $d,\,n_1, \ldots, n_{d}$ and $p$).
+Let $\lambda$ be an arbitrary positive number (whose value we will specify later in terms of $d,\,n_1, \ldots, n_{d}$ and $p$).
 Invoking the independence and orthogonality properties of of the Rademacher functions, H\"older's inequality and $\ell_q$-norm inclusions,

-where $p:=\max(p_1,\ldots,p_d), \, m(t) := \min(t,2)$ and $M(t) := \max(t,2)$, for a real positive $t$.
+where $p:=\max\{p_1,\ldots,p_d\}, \, m(t) := \min\{t,2\}$ and $M(t) := \max\{t,2\}$, for a real positive $t$.

 \textsc{Step 2}.
 The second part of the proof uses Lemmas \ref{cheby} and \ref{lemma-cov} and a simple Lipschitz estimate for $A\left(t,z\right)$.
-Let $R$ be an arbitrary positive real number (which value will be specified later in terms of $d,n_1,\dots,n_d$ and $p$).
+Let $R$ be an arbitrary positive real number (whose value will be specified later in terms of $d,n_1,\dots,n_d$ and $p$).
 Using the previous upper bound and applying Lemma \ref{cheby} with $g(t):= e^t$ and

 we gain

 By symmetric reasoning, the probability that $\left|A\left(t,z\right)\right|$ exceeds $\sqrt{2}R$ is at most

 This is a probabilistic estimate for an arbitrary but fixed $z$.
 The covering Lemma \ref{lemma-cov} implies that